-- 604.3 A2 Factors that are relevant in evaluating the level of threats created by providing any tax service to an audit client include: - The particular characteristics of the engagement. - The level of tax expertise of the client's employees. - The system by which the tax authorities assess and administer the tax in question and the role of the firm or network firm in that process. - The complexity of the relevant tax regime and the degree of judgement necessary in applying it.
+- 604.3 A1 Providing tax services to an audit client might create a self-review threat when there is a risk that the results of the services will affect the accounting records or the financial statements on which the firm will express an opinion.
+Such services might also create an advocacy threat. - Factors that are relevant in identifying self-review or advocacy threats created by providing any tax service to an audit client, and evaluating the level of such threats include: - The particular characteristics of the engagement. - The level of tax expertise of the client's employees. - The system by which the tax authorities assess and administer the tax in question and the role of the firm or network firm in that process. - The complexity of the relevant tax regime and the degree of judgement necessary in applying it.